Lee Haney

 Lee Haney (born November 11, 1959) is an American former professional bodybuilder.
 Haney shares the all-time record for most Mr. Olympia titles at eight with Ronnie Coleman.
 The winner of the Mr. Olympia title for eight consecutive years, he is widely regarded as among the greatest professional bodybuilders of all time.
 From 1999 to 2002, he served as chairman of the President's Council on Physical Fitness and Sports.
 In 2014, he was inducted into the International Sports Hall of Fame.

 Early life

 Haney grew up in Spartanburg, South Carolina.
-He is a graduate of Spartanburg Methodist College, where he earned a degree in youth counseling.
+He is a graduate of Spartanburg Methodist College, where he earned a degree in youth counseling and juvenile corrections.
 The family resides in Atlanta, Georgia.